chris06v1/news/README.md

+1. Fork the app
-Please clone the app, migrate and seed.
+2. Checkout your clone, migrate and seed.
 You'll find more instructions on the app's homepage.